thinkshout/thinkshout/blog/_posts/2014-06-27-navigating-entity-uris.md

 ![salesforce_sync_ui_admin.png](/assets/images/blog/salesforce_sync_ui_admin.png)

 Can we be real for a second, though?
-If I have an Event syncing with a Salesforce Campaign, and I want to look at the sync history, does it make sense for me to go to a special part of my site and track down that Event with a unique UI?
+If I have an Event syncing with a Salesforce Campaign, and I want to look at the sync history, does it make sense for me to go to a special part of my site and track down that Event with some weird unique UI?

 Hardly.
 Just put a tab on my Event Node, dude!

 Great idea!
 Shouldn’t be too hard, right?
 We’ll just do a hook_menu, load up all our Salesforce Mappings, and add a menu item to their Entity Bundles based on their URI: